What are the general Aspire by API application requirements?

 How will my student get to the host country, and will s/he be met at the airport upon arrival?

-Aspire provides summer program participants the option of a group flight.
-With a group flight, students can travel together accompanied by Aspire staff, reducing anxiety that students may feel about traveling overseas on their own.
-While group flights are not available for gap year programs, Aspire can often connect program participants from the same geographical area so they can make arrangements to travel together.
 All Aspire students are met at the airport by Aspire on-site staff on the program start date.
+Before the program begins, Aspire can often connect program participants from the same geographical area so they can make arrangements to travel together.
 If students have alternate travel plans, Aspire can help arrange an airport-hotel transfer service so that independent travelers can meet up with the group on-site.
 Students receive detailed flight instructions upon their acceptance into the program and should wait to purchase a flight until receiving more information post-acceptance.

 Can parents accompany students to their program site for the on-site orientation?